And no, it does not mean you are “more deficient”

 Very different experience.

-And the reason comes down to the condition of the skin itself.
+And a lot of that comes down to the condition of the skin itself.

-Your skin barrier is basically your body’s protective outer layer.
+Your skin barrier is your body’s protective outer layer.

 - keep hydration in